anthopark/Anteater-Pathway/README.md

 * Browse courses by departments and course level (Ex, lower division, graduate, etc.)
 * Search courses by specifying departments and course
-* Add school year such as 20-21, and each school year will have 4 quarters in it
+* Add school year such as 20-21, which includes 4 quarters in it
 * Drag n Drop courses on the planner

 ## Getting Started